CellularSyntax/breast_models_repo_mha_to_stl/README.md

-# Breast Models STL Conversion
+# Breast Models MHA to STL Conversion

 ## Overview
 This script automates the extraction and conversion of segmented breast models from MHA (Meta Header) format to STL (Stereolithography) files.
 It crawls the [Breast Models GitHub Repository](https://github.com/acpelicano/breast_models_repository) containing segmented volumes of breast models, downloads these files, and converts each segmented volume into a separate STL file.